vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 #### vpcs variable

-The list of VPCs from the `vpcs` variable is converted to a map, which supports adding and deleting resources without the need for an update.
-The VPC network includes the following aspects:
+The list of VPCs from the `vpcs` variable is converted into a map, which facilitates adding and deleting resources without the need for an update.
+The VPC network encompasses the following aspects:

+The following are the components created by this module:
 - VPC
 - Subnets
 - Network ACLs
 - Public gateways
 - VPN gateway and gateway connections

-The following example shows the `vpc` variable type.
+The following example demonstrates the `vpc` variable type.

 ```terraform
   type = list(